-172 See Kenneth J. Arrow, Uncertainty and the Welfare Economics of Medical Care, 53 AM.
-ECON.
-REV. 941, 946 (1963) (explaining that professionals like doctors sell information to those faced with risk and uncertainty). resources-like legal legitimacy-become increasingly powerful firm decisionmakers.173
+172 See Kenneth J. Arrow, Uncertainty and the Welfare Economics of Medical Care, 53 Am.
+Econ.
+Rev. 941, 946 (1963) (explaining that professionals like doctors sell information to those faced with risk and uncertainty).

 3. Operationalizing Privacy

 This process of translating external norms-"operationalization"-is reflected in two key ways across and downward in leading U.S. firms: (1) by integrating privacy into existing risk management functions as a means of aligning privacy with other core firm goals174 and (2) by distributing expertise and accountability throughout firm decisionmaking.175